ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 #### Semver

-This release process finally switches go-ipfs over to semver.
+This release process finally switches go-ipfs over to [semver](https://semver.org/).
 Like many pre-1.0 project, go-ipfs has reserved MINOR releases for large breaking changes.
 However, this means we can't distinguish between true patch releases (bug fixes applied to the previous release) and feature releases (minor releases).

-This means:
+This means that until go-ipfs reaches 1.0:

 * Minor releases will no longer signal large breaking changes.
 * Patch releases will now be just that: patches on the previous stable release.

-As an historical tidbit, we've also held a somewhat romantic hope that 0.5.0 would mark feature completeness ("beta") and that the next non-patch release after that would be 1.0.
+As an historical tidbit, we held a somewhat romantic hope that 0.5.0 would mark feature completeness ("beta") and that the next non-patch release after that would be 1.0.
 However, the next feature release, 0.5.0, does not mean anything special, and will not be a major milestone.